50+ Silent Auction Items You Can Get for Free for Your Next Fundraiser

 1. Private Cooking Lessons

-Cooking classes have been a mainstay for many nonprofit and charity events.
+Cooking classes have been a mainstay for many nonprofit, charity, and fundraising events.
 Some organizations go out of their way to hire a professional gourmet chef who can teach a class of foodies some of their favorite recipes.

-But what if you already have a skilled chef or professional cook in your organization or community who’s willing to donate some lessons to your silent auction?
+But what if you already have a skilled chef or professional cook in your organization or town who’s willing to donate some lessons to your silent auction?
 The fact that many people may have tasted their dishes might just add to their desirability.
+Consider creating a cooking basket with some high quality ingredients and wine if you want to take this package to the next level.

 Bonus: In this age of social distancing, it’s easier than ever to offer these lessons through livestream broadcasts, allowing you to offer this auction item to bidders in different states and even countries.
 Now that’s a great way to start a bidding war!